10 Trends Shaping Eco Travel: Exploration Meets Ethics

 5 Mins Read

-The report used data collected online this past February from 30,314 individuals across 32 countries and territories who had travelled in the last 12 months and who had plans to travel in 2022.
+The Sustainable Travel Report, released late last year, looked at data from 30,314 individuals across 32 countries and territories who had travelled in the last 12 months and who had plans to travel in the year ahead.

-The following 10 themes are expected to reshape the travel industry in 2022 and beyond.
+The following themes are expected to reshape the travel industry:

 1. Sustainable properties will win out